SAHILPARDHE/TIC-TAC-TOE-Game/README.md

-This project presents a fully responsive and modern Tic-Tac-Toe game engineered with HTML, CSS, and JavaScript.
-It provides an intuitive two-player experience with real-time win and draw detection, highlighted winning sequences, and integrated controls for restarting matches or resetting the scoreboard.
-Designed with clean code architecture and best UI/UX practices, the application showcases essential front-end development skills including DOM manipulation, modular JavaScript logic, event handling, and responsive layout techniques.
-The project is lightweight, fast, and fully configured for seamless deployment via GitHub Pages.
+A clean, responsive, and modern Tic-Tac-Toe game built using HTML, CSS, and JavaScript.
+This project offers smooth two-player gameplay, automatic win and draw detection, and highlighted winning combinations.
+Designed with a minimal UI and clean code architecture, it showcases essential front-end skills such as DOM manipulation, game state management, event handling, and responsive layout design.

 ⭐ Features

-✔️ Two-player (X vs O)
+  - Two-player (X vs O) gameplay
+  - Real-time win/draw detection

-✔️ Highlights winning combination
+  - Highlights winning line

-✔️ Detects wins, losses & draws

-✔️ Restart game instantly

-✔️ Reset scoreboard
+  - Restart and reset score options
+  - Modern and responsive UI

-✔️ Clean UI and intuitive gameplay
+  - Clean and beginner-friendly JavaScript logic

-✔️ Fully responsive (mobile + tablet + desktop)

-✔️ 100% GitHub Pages compatible

-🛠️ Tech Stack
+🛠️ Technologies Used

-HTML5 for structure
+  - HTML5 – structure and layout

-CSS3 for styling and responsiveness
+  - CSS3 – styling and responsiveness

-JavaScript (ES6+) for game logic
+  - JavaScript (ES6+) – game logic and interactions